spikedoanz/spikedoanz.github.io/content/spikisms.md

-a beaver problem is another recurring motif, primarily in cs, where the spec is pretty simply statable, but the search space for a valid solution is just completely intractable. usually only tackleable by scoping the problem to extremely small cases. if you solve a beaver prolem you get a turing award (or an equivalent).
+a beaver problem is another recurring motif, primarily in cs, where the spec is pretty simply statable, but the search space for a valid solution is just completely intractable. usually only tackleable by scoping the problem to extremely small cases. if you solve a beaver prolem you get a fields medal / nobel prize (or equivalent).

 examples: